piecioshka/test-freeze-vs-seal-vs-preventExtensions/README.md

 Full report of unit tests is available in file [REPORT.md](./REPORT.md).

-## What I was tested?
+## What I tested?

 * add new property, to:
     - primary object
-    - returned object from tested function
+    - an object returned from the tested function
-* read existed property, from:
+* read existing property, from:
     - primary object
-    - returned object from tested function
+    - an object returned from the tested function
 * modify existed property, from:
     - primary object
-    - returned object from tested function
+    - an object returned from the tested function
 * remove existed property, from:
     - primary object
-    - returned object from tested function
+    - an object returned from the tested function

 ## License